 Risks

-It is normal to have bruising and swelling after thread lifting.
-These are usually moderate, and typically resolve over 3-5 days.
+Bruising and swelling may occur after treatment.
+These are usually moderate, and typically resolve over days.

 To minimise bruising and swelling, you must strictly follow all preparation and aftercare instructions.